NRI Income Tax & Compliance

 Case 2

-If the total income of the taxpayer is more than INR 1 crore but less than INR 2 crore in a financial year.
+If the taxpayer's total income is more than INR 1 crore but less than INR 2 crore in a financial year.
 In this scenario, a 15% surcharge will be imposed on the taxable income.
-Additionally, in the difference amount, i.e., between the excess payable tax (including surcharge) on income more than INR 1 crore minus the exceeding amount more than INR 1 crore.
+Additionally, in the difference amount, i.e., between the excess payable tax (including surcharge) on income more than INR 1 crore, minus the exceeding amount more than INR 1 crore.
 Let's understand this with an example.

 *Note: In both the above-mentioned cases, if tax is paid according to the new tax regime, the surcharge rate will remain the same; however, the income tax slab rate can be changed as per the tax regime.